 You also want to demonstrate that where the leaf has been placed has meaning, perhaps by asking: "What does it mean to have this leaf on this branch, as opposed to this one?
-Where does it best fit, or are there possibly two different ideas suggested by the fact that this leaf might be on more than one branch, which should be on different leaves?"
-Asking what the placement means can help tease out deeper understanding (or sometimes misunderstandings, especially about languge and what people meant by particular ideas).
+Where does it best fit, or are there possibly two different ideas suggested by the fact that this leaf might be on more than one branch, which should be on different leaves, to give more detail?"
+Asking what the placement means can help tease out deeper understanding (or sometimes misunderstandings, especially about language and what people meant by particular ideas).
 You can then demonstrate using the white dots to make connections between the ideas on different branches, using different letters to show the connections.

 Yes, you can photo a Ketso as a record of the ideas.
 It is best to take a picture of the workspaces a quarter of the felt workspace at a time and to check that the writing has come out clear enough to read from the photo.
 It is a good idea to take a shot of the whole workspace as well, so that you can see the overall layout, even if all the words cannot be read on this shot.